 Anne is a lawyer and president of Lighthouse Global Consulting, a strategic consulting firm that advises foundations and for-profit and nonprofit organizations - in the United States and around the world - on how to advance social and environmental change through grantmaking and impact investing.
 She is a bibliophile who grew up spending much of her time in the library.
 Her other favorite library is a one-room collection in South Chatham, MA (open two afternoons a week).
 Anne and her family live in Cambridge.

 Stan is a lawyer whose law practice focuses on merger, acquisition and general corporate work, primarily for privately-held companies.
 He was born at Mount Auburn Hospital in Cambridge and has lived continuously in Cambridge since 1980.
 His interest in libraries derives from a lifelong interest in reading and the wonderful experience his three children (now adults) had at the Cambridge Public Library.
 As a member of the Board, Stan’s goals are to enhance the experience of Library patrons, and to expand the Library’s range of services, so that its benefits are extended to as many Cantabrigians as possible.

-Maria is the Director of the Cambridge Public Library is an elected Councilor of the American Library Association.
+Maria is the Director of Libraries for the City of Cambridge and a member of the American Library Association (ALA) Executive Board.
 She comes to the CPL from Santa Monica, CA where she served as Director of Libraries.
 Maria has also worked for the Somerville Public Library and the libraries at Northeastern University.
 Her research has been published in College & Research Libraries and Library Management Portal.
 Maria describes the Cambridge Public Library as a “learning, creative and sharing space for everyone, where knowledge and skills are attained, people are welcomed, and dreams are realized.”